lfrankland/lfrankland.github.io/content/blog/vc-pattern-library/index.md

 tags: Design, Frontend, Usability
 ---

+## About the Virtual College Pattern Library
+The VC Pattern Library was used to code multiple products and services across different sectors and audiences.

 ## The challenge
 To ensure consistent front-end development to ensure rapid creation and testing of new products and features to a high standard.